Get the compensation you deserve | No Win, No Fee specialists | Personal Injury legal experts

 If you have suffered an injury as a result of a violent crime against you, we can help you submit a claim to the Criminal Injuries Compensation Authority (CICA).
-This is a Government run agency designed to compensate innocent victims who suffered physical and/or psychological injuries as a result of a violent crime.
+This is a Government-run agency designed to compensate innocent victims who have suffered physical and/or psychological injuries as a result of a violent crime.

 Submitting a claim to the CICA is not the same as bringing a claim against an individual for injuries sustained, for example, in a road traffic accident.
 When an application is made to the CICA, they undertake the investigations.
 To be eligible, the applicant must have co-operated with the Police in their investigation.
 If the assailant has not been convicted or even caught, this does not make any difference to your application as the CICA place more importance on your co-operation with the Police.
 In signing the application form, you are allowing the CICA to contact the Police and your GP/hospital to obtain information about your injuries.

 “You should also be aware the CICA will take into account any criminal convictions you may have had in the past.”

 They will also consider your behaviour before, during and after the incident and if it may have contributed to the incident in question, in which case, they may reduce any award made or reject it altogether.

 Once they have carried out their investigations, the CICA will make a decision as to whether or not to make an award.
 The CICA base their decision on a tariff system.
 There are 25 separate levels ranging from £1,000 for the least serious injury to £250,000 for the most serious.
 In addition, they may also take into account financial losses although there are very strict rules relating to claiming for financial loss.